Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Results and discussion

 For different values of $k$ and $n$, we can generate a class of models of the universe in Bianchi type-I space-time with time dependent gravitational and cosmological constants.
 We observe that for $n \geq 2$ and $k = 1$, we obtain a class of transit models of the universe from early decelerated to present accelerating phase.
 For $n \leq 1$ and $k = 1$, we obtain accelerating models at present epoch.
 For examples: \\

 \begin{itemize} \item If we put $n = 2$ in Eq. (\ref{eq34}), we obtain $a(t) = \sqrt{(t^{k}e^{t})}$.
-In this case, we obtain the expressions for different physical and geometric quantities as obtained by Pradhan et al. (2013d).
-Thus, our investigations generalize the recent results of Pradhan et al. (2013e).
+In this case, we obtain the expressions for different physical and geometric quantities as obtained by Pradhan et al. \cite{ref72}.
+Thus, our investigations generalize the recent results of Pradhan et al. \cite{ref52}.

 \item If we put $n = 2$ and $k = 1$ in Eq. (\ref{eq34}), we obtain $a(t) = \sqrt{(t e^{t})}$.
 In this case, we obtain the expressions for different physical parameters and geometric quantities by putting $n = 2$ and $k = 1$ in Eqs. (\ref{eq42})$-$(\ref{eq57}).
-Figure $9$ depicts the variation of DP with cosmic time for different values of ($n$, $k$).
-From Fig. $9$, we observe that for $n =2$ and $k = 1$ the model has a transition from very early decelerated phase to the present accelerating phase.
-We have already mentioned in Sect. $3$ that in such type of universe, the DP must show signature interchange (Padmanabhan \& Roychowdhury 2003; Amendola 2003; Riess et al. 2001).
-The variation of energy density, cosmological constant and density parameters versus cosmic time $t$ have been shown in Figs. $10$, $11$ and $12$ respectively.
+Fig. $12$ depicts the variation of deceleration parameter with cosmic time for different values of ($n$, $k$).
+From Fig. $12$, we observe that for $n =2$ and $k = 1$ the model has a transition from very early decelerated phase to the present accelerating phase.
+We have already mentioned in Sect. $3$ that in such type of universe, the deceleration parameter must show signature interchange \cite{ref72}.
+The variation of energy density, cosmological constant and density parameters with cosmic time $t$ have been examined and found to have similar character like model given by Eq. (\ref{eq41}) in prevous section.